 The FCA implemented its MIFIDPRU Remuneration Code (the "Code") with effect from 1 January 2022.
-The Group a non-SNI firm, must report annually on its remuneration governance, policy and practice.
+Under the Code, the Group, a non-SNI firm, must report annually on its remuneration governance, policy and practice.

 6.1 Approach and objectives of financial incentives